leppekja/GRP-Site/_posts/2017-9-28-Scholarships & Fellowships for Political Economy and Public Policy.md

 title: Scholarships & Fellowships for Political Economy and Public Policy
 ---

-Assorted materials, an ongoing list.
+Assorted materials, an ongoing list. <!--excerpt-->

 [Full-ride PhD.
 Fellowship for Economics at the George Mason University](https://asp.mercatus.org/) Ph.D, Masters, and short-term scholarships are available.